 The NEMO Hornet 2P is a great option for solo ultralight backpackers who like having a little extra space at camp.
 We liked the previous version of this tent, and NEMO has made some really great design improvements this year.
 The 2019 Hornet offers more headroom and corner struts in the foot for easier setup without adding any weight.
-You can find the Hornet on our list of the 10 Best Backpacking Tents.
+You can find the Hornet on our lists of the Best Ultralight Tents and Best Backpacking Tents.

 Which Size Should You Choose?

 The Hornet 1P has a pretty small interior, so unless you’re looking to go crazy light (a 5 oz. weight savings.
 Roughly the weight of 2 Clif Bars), we think the 2P size makes much more sense.
 The Hornet Elite models are a tad lighter than the standard versions (a 2-4 oz. weight savings), but they’re quite a bit pricier too, with an MSRP of $120-$130 more than the standard Hornets.
 For those reasons, we think the standard Hornet 2P is by far the best value, and we recommend it for backpackers that mostly plan to use it solo.

 LIGHTWEIGHT– With a weight that hovers right around 2 pounds, the Hornet is impressively light, especially for a double-wall, semi-freestanding tent.
 When you consider the features NEMO packs in to it, like two doors and two vestibules, there aren’t a whole lot of tents out there that can boast similar specs.